abilian/smo-h3ni/README.md

 # SMO

+> This is a forked version of the original Nephele SMO repository.
+The original repository is located at: https://gitlab.eclipse.org/eclipse-research-labs/nephele-project/smo
+> This is a work in progress.
+The development plan is outlined in the [TODO.md](./TODO.md) file.

+---

+(Original README below)

 This repository hosts the Synergetic Meta-Orchestrator consisting of a Flask REST API that is responsible for translating intent formulations, constructing and enforcing deployment plans for Hyper Distributed Application Graphs.

 ## Prerequisites